USAF Unveils Three-Part Tuskegee Airmen Series Red Tail Angels

 Key Takeaways:

-• "Red Tail Angels" is a three-part USAF series that chronicles the story of the Tuskegee Airmen, a squadron of Black pilots and crew who served in Europe during WWII.
+• The article introduces "Red Tail Angels," a three-part USAF series about the Tuskegee Airmen, a squadron of Black pilots and crew in WWII Europe.

 See a mistake?
 Contact us.